klf-cv

 Stack: Docker, FastAPI, PostgreSQL, React, ffmpeg, mvextractor, PyAV.

 H.264 doesn't store frames as RGB matrices.
-It uses two main concepts to reduce storage — one of which I use to solve the problem:
+It uses two main concepts to reduce storage.
+One of them solves my problem:

 Decoding starts at an I-frame, then each P-frame applies its motion vectors and residuals to reconstruct the next.